-Frequently Asked Dental Questions - Mississauga, ON • Milton, ON
+Frequently Asked Dental Questions - Mississauga, ON

 What Do You Want to Know?

-Are you unclear about some of the services we offer?
+Are you unclear about some of the dental services we offer?
 Are you wondering if you’re doing everything you can to protect your smile?
-We can answer any questions you might have regarding dentistry if you let us know during your visits or call our office.
+We can answer any questions you might have regarding dentistry if you let us know during your visits or call our Mississauga dental office.
 The FAQs on this page cover several inquiries that we’ve heard from patients in the past; see if your own questions have already been answered here before reaching out to us.

-The American Dental Association strongly recommends that patients of all ages should have at least two checkups and cleanings every year to prevent plaque buildup, cavities, and other issues.
+The American Dental Association strongly recommends that patients of all ages should have at least two dental checkups and teeth cleanings every year to prevent plaque buildup, cavities, and other issues.
 Children should start getting regular dental checkups no later than their first birthday.

 Can Adults Get Braces?